Alec Bannerman. Photo Courtesy: Wikimedia Commons

 As the 1890s dawned, Bannerman notched up a new benchmark by even his standards of stonewalling.
-Against Victoria in 1890, he scored an unbeaten 45 stretching across five and a half hours.
+Against Victoria in 1890, he scored an unbeaten 45 stretching across five-and-a-half hours.
 Against Grace’s men at Melbourne in 1891-92, he batted 195 minutes for 35 and 230 more for 45.
 And at Sydney, with Australia trailing by 163 runs in the first innings, he came in to bat towards the end of the second day to essay his most famous innings.

 He batted through the third day, and much of the fourth, spending 448 minutes at the wicket for 91.
-William Attewell, the Nottinghamshire medium pacer, sent down 204 balls to him, and he scored from just five of them.
+William Attewell, the Nottinghamshire medium pacer, sent down 204 balls to him, and he scored from just 5 of them.
 This was when the crowd was moved to polite barracking, and one poetic sort was moved to recite,

 “O Bannerman, O Bannerman,